addiswebb/compiler_c/README.md

 You can see how such a simple **IR** instruction can expand into a much more complex set of assembly instructions.
 This highlights the purpose of the intermediate representation, to hide away this overwhelming complexity so we can later focus on optimizaton and stuff.

 # Grammar
 The grammar supported by the compiler is as defined in the [GNU C Language Manual](gnu-c-language-manual.pdf).
 Some liberties have been taken in places where I felt supporting such grammar would be redundant in the short term.
-Below is an example of equivalent code.
+Below is an example of equivalent code where only the former is supported.
 ```c
 char a[] = "Hello World";
 ```